gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 ## Using templates

-Gatsby uses standard React.js components to render pages.
+Gatsby uses standard React components to render pages.
 When you define a page in the `createPages` API, you specify its component.
 Those components, usually called templates, get reused with page-specific data to generate the different pages.